 Step 2: Connect your iPhone to the computer and wait for the program to detect it.

 Then confirm your device information and click on "Download" to download the corresponding firmware for your iPhone.

 Step 3: When the firmware is downloaded successfully, the software will begin fixing the device.
 Keep your iPhone connected to the computer until the process is finished.

 When the iPhone restarts after the process, the problem should be permanently resolved and the device should be working normally.

-Now you've learned why iPhone contacts say "Maybe" and some useful tips to fix the problem.
+Now you've learned why iPhone contacts say "Maybe" and 9 useful tips to fix the problem.
 When "Maybe" appears next to your contacts, you can choose one of the solutions above to fix the problem.
 Whichever solution you choose, we recommend following the steps carefully to implement it.
 As always you can share your thoughts, comments and questions on this topic as well as other iOS issues in the comments section below.

 By Fay J. Melton

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.